![]() |

 casualties for the battle of Suoi Tre were 31 KIA and 187 wounded in

+action, 92 of which were evacuated.
 The remaining wounded were treated on the scene and returned to

 duty.
 By mid-afternoon of 21